cenw-wscoe/sgdc-cdts/README.md

 # Documentation for the Centrally Deployed Templates Solution (CDTS)
 CDTS: Centrally Deployed Templates Solution, IITB Branch Award: Excellence in Transforming our Business/Operations, GTEC: Distinction Awards

+Please visit the [wet-boew/cdts-sgdc](https://github.com/wet-boew/cdts-sgdc) repository for the source code of CDTS.

 ## What is the Centrally Deployed Templates Solution (CDTS)?
 The purpose of the CDTS is essentially to deliver the presentation layer of the Canada.ca theme or Intranet.canada.ca theme to web assets.
 It decouples the presentation layer from the business logic of a static website or web application and allows rapid updates across multiple networks.